Tag Archives: Jesus

 That said, the Secretary of War seems to ignore Christ’s call to such humility.
 The blessing of meekness, even as that word was used in the Bible to describe Jesus and Moses, is rejected.
 Sadly, his small denomination, more of an association called Communion of Reformed Evangelical Churches (CREC), is an abomination of overt Christian Nationalism, theonomy, extreme patriarchy, and other bad theological takes condemned by the majority of Christians across denominations and political orientation.
 Woefully in the politics of today, the groups combative, authoritarian manner (intentionally and openly encouraged by its leaders) is influencing others and becoming normalized.
 Such groups and their behaviors are being accepted as evangelical (reflecting scripture) no matter how far afield their own theology has gone from Christ’s own.

 I’m gobsmacked and disheartened by how many Christians are suggesting the ends justify the means.
 They are willing to overlook certain vices and criminality as long as what they discern as right or good wins the day politically.
 And still, they can condemn others.
 This was never true for Jesus.
 He did not teach or model this.
 Why do we expect a different standard for us is ok?
 We are supposed to be agents of reconciliation; willing to suffer for what’s right rather than dominate others.
 We might be saying “Christ is King,” but we seek to take control of things.
-In doing so, ultimately fail to trust in God’s providential kingship and care.
+In doing so, we ultimately fail to trust in God’s providential kingship and care.
 We can stray doing things that, as in the time of the Judges, are right in our own eyes.

 In contrast, as I’ve written previously, Jesus explicitly warns about calling others “roca” (empty headed basically, but in his use unredeemable, beyond salvation, or unworthy of love, in effect “evil”).
 Every human is to be treated with dignity even when horribly wrong in our minds – even those who might try to kill us.
 So yes, do not be afraid.
 One is not implicitly doing evil for arguing for conservative or liberal values, but how we argue and fight for what we believe in matters if we wish to be Christlike.
 Are we able to be nonanxious, kind, or gentle when facing opposition?
 Sure, there is indeed a time to fight and anger is not a sin, just as the Bible states, but if we must escalate we must do so with caution.
 It’s easy for us to blindly fall into sin.
 The Bible warns us of this error as well.

 If we are truly morally and ethically (dare I say biblically) right in our beliefs and actions, we should be trying to “defeat evil with good,” turning the other cheek, loving one another even when difficult, helping others open their eyes and not punching them symbolically or otherwise in the face.
 That’s being Christlike.
-His way is not the way of the world.
+His way is not the way of political Darwinism – the strongest survives.

 Patience is a virtue, described as a fruit (or gift) of the Holy Spirit, but we who claim to be Christian too often lose patience with one another.
 We embrace fear rather than our neighbors.
 We don’t listen to Jesus nor those who challenge us.
 Simply, we tend to sin in our self righteousness.
 All of us are in need of God’s grace.